yhtingg/fullstack-take-home-assignment/README.md

 _For this assignment, you just need to build the page for Ethereum (ETH)._

-### Core Functionality
+### Core functionality

-1. **Server-Side Rendering**: Initial data should be rendered using Next.js App Router server components
+- **Server-side rendering**: Initial data should be rendered using RSC
-2. **Client-Side Updates**: Once loaded, the data should refresh automatically every 30 seconds
+- **Client-side updates**: Once loaded, the data should refresh automatically every 30 seconds
-3. **Responsive Design**: The interface should work well on both desktop and mobile devices
+- **Responsive design**: The interface should work well on both desktop and mobile devices
-4. **Modern Tech Stack**: Use up-to-date technologies suitable for production development
+- **Modern tech**: Use up-to-date technologies suitable for production development

-### Data Source
+### Data

 You can use any cryptocurrency API.
 Some suggestions:
 - **Crypto.com API**
 - **CoinGecko API**
 - **CoinMarketCap API**

-### Evaluation Criteria
+### Evaluation criteria

-1. **Code Quality**
+**Code quality**:
 - Following Next.js best practices

-2. **Functionality**
+**Functionality**:
 - Proper server-side rendering
 - Real-time data updates working correctly

-3. **UI/UX**
+**UI/UX**:
 - Responsive design implementation
 - Smooth user interactions

-4. **Architecture**
+**Architecture**:
 - Proper separation of concerns
 - Scalable project structure

-5. **Production Readiness**
+**Production readiness**:
 - Error handling and edge cases
 - Performance optimizations

 ### Deliverables

-1. **Source Code**: Complete Next.js project with all source files
+- **Source code**: Complete Next.js project with all source files
-2. **Live Demo**: Deploy the application anywhere you want for us to take a look
+- **Live demo**: Deploy the application anywhere you want for us to take a look

-### Bonus Points
+### Bonus points

-Feel free to implement any other features or improvements you see fit.
+Feel free to implement any other feature or improvement you see fit.
 If you see something in the design that doesn't make sense or could be improved, do not hesitate to change it.
-The provided mockup is provided as an example.
+The provided mockup is provided as inspiration.

-### Time Limit
+### Time limit

-This should take around **3-4 hours** of development time.
+This should take around **3-4 hours** of development time max.
+We want this to be reflected in the commits.